nandryshak/pydir/README.md

 It first will compile HTML for the folders, then takes file names and calculates file sizes for their listings.
 It lists in alphabetical order by default.

+# Requirements
+ - Unix `du` utility.
+It should be already installed in your Unix or Linux Distro.
+(Note: Read "Performance" below.)
+ - Python 3.5.2 or other compatible version.

 # Usage

 `python3 app.py /path/to/root/working/directory/` You may use `.` or any relative naming to describe the directory.
 Please note that the program will write files to the chosen directory.
 Also note that the `include` folder will be copied in its entirety to the root directory of the target.
 (Currently only implemented for Linux)